chrisnoonan98675/site/xl-deploy/how-to/define-a-job-schedule.markdown

 **Note** Select one or more jobs from the list and click **Resume** to run the jobs or **Pause** to pause them.
 You can also edit an existing job schedule by selecting it and clicking **Edit**.

 To delete one or more job schedules from the list, select them and then click **Delete**.

+For more information about configuration drift, refer to [Configuration drift correction in XL Deploy](/xl-deploy/concept/configuration-drift.html).